DaiterGG/mass_coverart/README.md

 ## Feedback

-App is written for my personal local collection and need to be adapted for more general use.

-If you have a suggestion open an issue or write me on discond: \_daiter\_
+If you have a suggestion open an issue or write me on discord: \_daiter\_

 ## Similar apps
 * [Mp3tag](https://www.mp3tag.de)